bibleexchange/courses/poetry/306_ecclesiastes_chapter-7.md

       2. Oppression destroys a wise man's reason, and a bribe debases his heart

---
+### 3. THE END IS BETTER THAN THE BEGINNING (v.8a)

 	- Right Spirit

-8 Better is the end of a thing than the beginning thereof: and the patient in spirit is better than the proud in spirit.
+> 8 Better is the end of a thing than the beginning thereof: and the patient in spirit is better than the proud in spirit.
 9 Be not hasty in thy spirit to be angry: for anger resteth in the bosom of fools.

-THE END IS BETTER THAN THE BEGINNING (8a)
       1. Similar to what we have already seen regarding birth and death
          - cf. Ec 7:1
       2. Not all that starts has an end; in the completion of a task one finds satisfaction

-PATIENCE IS BETTER THAN PRIDE (8b-9)
+### 4. PATIENCE IS BETTER THAN PRIDE (8b-9)
       1. The patient in spirit is better than the proud in spirit
       2. Do not be hasty to be angry, for anger rests in the bosom of fools

-	- Wisdom = Life
+### 5. THE PRESENT IS BETTER THAN THE PAST (10)

-10 Say not thou, What is the cause that the former days were better than these? for thou dost not enquire wisely concerning this.
-11 Wisdom is good with an inheritance: and by it there is profit to them that see the sun.
-12 For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it.
-13 Consider the work of God: for who can make that straight, which he hath made crooked?
-14 In the day of prosperity be joyful, but in the day of adversity consider: God also hath set the one over against the other, to the end that man should find nothing after him.
+> 10 Say not thou, What is the cause that the former days were better than these? for thou dost not enquire wisely concerning this.

---
-  G. THE PRESENT IS BETTER THAN THE PAST (10)
       1. We should not say "why were the former days better?"
       2. One is not wise in thinking in such a manner

-   H. WISDOM IS BETTER THAN WEALTH (11-12)
+### 6. WISDOM IS BETTER THAN WEALTH (11-12)

+> 11 Wisdom is good with an inheritance: and by it there is profit to them that see the sun.
+12 For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it.

       1. Wisdom along with an inheritance is good, and profitable for the living
-      2. Wisdom is a defense like money, but wisdom gives life to those who have it
+      2. Wisdom is a defense like money, but wisdom gives life to those who have it (Wisdom = Life)

-   I. RESIGNATION IS BETTER THAN INDIGNATION (13-14)
+### 7. RESIGNATION IS BETTER THAN INDIGNATION (13-14)

+> 13 Consider the work of God: for who can make that straight, which he hath made crooked?
+14 In the day of prosperity be joyful, but in the day of adversity consider: God also hath set the one over against the other, to the end that man should find nothing after him.

       1. There are some things of God we cannot change
       2. God has appointed both the day of prosperity and the day of adversity, so man is unable to determine what will happen after